Uber Eats: Making Every Marketing Dollar Count in New Territories

 As a market South Korea is known for its fast internet speeds, quick adoption of new technologies and extremely high smartphone usage – making it one of the most attractive places to set up shop in Asia.

 With nuances at a district level within the region, Uber Eats understood the range of market complexities and came to ForwardPMX with the ambition to penetrate and dominate a potential extremely tasty market.

 The team understood that this would be no mean feat in the face of fierce competition, who historically have used heavy above the line marketing tactics – contributing to high barriers to entry in the market – alongside the fact that the established competitors already have a huge pool of loyal customers.
-But with local knowledge that is second to none, strategic consumer planning processes and granular optimisation targeting individual districts, restaurant type and audience type, ForwardPMX helped Uber Eats create new market opportunities through Naver in an already saturated market.
+But with local knowledge that is second to none, a strategic consumer planning process and granular optimisation targeting individual districts at a restaurant type and audience type level, ForwardPMX helped Uber Eats create new market opportunities through Naver in an already saturated market.

 Goals & Objectives

 Segment our audience pool into those who are aware of Uber as a car-sharing service and those who have never heard of the brand to aid targeting strategies at different levels of the sales funnel.

 Raise brand awareness of Uber Eats using audience intelligence, starting with customers who live or work in the central business district, Yongsan and Gangnam in Seoul.

 Persuade users and non-users of food delivery apps of Uber Eats’ value – superior restaurant quality and efficient food delivery compared to competitors, through a consumer-centric approach to geo-targeted messaging and optimised copy.